hashicorp/terraform-provider-google-beta/website/docs/r/compute_forwarding_rule.html.markdown

   character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.
   This field is only used for internal load balancing.
+This property is in beta, and should be used with the terraform-provider-google-beta provider.
+  See [Provider Versions](https://terraform.io/docs/providers/google/provider_versions.html) for more details on beta fields.

 * `region` -
   (Optional)